Simone Severini

 Simone Severini is an Italian-born British computer scientist.
 He is currently Distinguished Engineer at Google, and Professor of Physics of Information at University College London.
-In 2018 he founded the Quantum Computing program at Amazon Web Services and served as its Director.
+In 2018 he founded the Quantum Computing program at Amazon Web Services and served as its General Manager.
 In 2015 he was the technical co-founder and one of the first scientific advisors of Cambridge Quantum Computing, with Béla Bollobás, Imre Leader, and Fernando Brandão.
 He co-founded Phasecraft, with Toby Cubitt, Ashley Montanaro, and John Morton.

 His academic research applied graph and network theory to quantum physics.
 With Adan Cabello and Andreas Winter, he developed a framework for quantum contextuality, and with Tomasz Konopka, Fotini Markopoulou, and Lee Smolin, he introduced quantum graphity, a random graph model of spacetime.
 He also co-introduced the Braunstein–Ghosh–Severini entropy.
+Severini serves on the Strategic Advisory Board of the Lean Focused Research Organization (FRO), a non-profit organization supporting the development of the Lean proof assistant and its ecosystem.